Heat Stress - MOSH

 Overview

 Heat-related illness has been acknowledged as a workplace hazard for many years.
 Understanding heat stress can help maintain safety when working in hot conditions.
 Workers exposed to extreme heat or hot environments face risks of heat stress, leading to various occupational illnesses and injuries such as heat stroke, exhaustion, cramps, and rashes.
 Heat also heightens the risk of accidents due to sweaty palms, fogged safety glasses, and dizziness, while burns can result from contact with hot surfaces or steam.
 Those particularly vulnerable to heat stress include outdoor laborers and workers in occupations like firefighting, baking, farming, construction, mining, boiler operation, and manufacturing.
+Workers over 65, overweight individuals, those with heart disease or high blood pressure, and those on medications sensitive to heat are at greater risk.
+Preventing heat stress is vital.
+Employers should train workers on recognizing, preventing, and managing heat stress to safeguard their health and safety.

 Tips for Preventing Heat Illness